 - Ensuring mental and physical health, and safety

-- Prohibition of prejudice or discrimination on the basis of race, skin color, language, religion, thought, sex, age, disability,
+- Prohibition of prejudice or discrimination on the basis of race, skin color, nationality, language, religion, thought, age,

-nationality, gender identity, sexual orientation, property, employment type, etc.
+sex, gender identity, sexual orientation, with or without disabilities, property, employment type, etc.

 - Prohibition of all harassment, bullying and unfair treatment